 The San Francisco Municipal Transportation Agency (SFMTA) was looking for a way to cohesively bring together a series of educational videos developed for their Vision Zero, road safety program.

-As the lead designer on the team, I conceptualized and designed a branded animated bumper to open and close each video.
+As the lead designer on a small team, I conceptualized and designed a branded animated bumper to open and close each video.

 Taking cues from the color palette and iconographic style of the Vision Zero brand, the final video bumper uses a graphic approach that builds upon itself.

 Reflected in the animation is Vision Zero SF's mission to build safety and livability on the city's streets, a goal that's inclusive of all forms of transportation and people.